 - A Norfolk and Waveney ICS Communications and Engagement (ICS C&E) group was established in September 2021 to work as a system on a variety of local priorities, such as communications campaigns, participation and co-production and to act as a learning network.
-Membership includes representatives from Norfolk and Suffolk - 8 NHS provider trusts, 2 county councils, 2 Healthwatch's, 8 district councils, Norfolk Police, 2 Chambers of Commerce, Out of Hours/111 provider, Active Norfolk, Norfolk Older People's Strategic Partnership, 4 VCSE organisations and representatives from housing associations. - Each Place Board has a C&E lead to support activity for Place Boards and HWP's.
-Working with people and communities at 'place' level will support all the different voices of our people and communities to be part of local decision-making, as conversations about 'the place where I live' are often much richer. - Norfolk and Waveney Patient Experience and Engagement Leads meetings have been taking place weekly for several years and give an opportunity for people working in NHS provider trusts to meet and share practice across the system and to begin to test and develop the idea of the 'wider team' working with people and communities across the ICS to listen to and involve patient experience feedback in quality and wider commissioning. - Communications and engagement support is being given to the Norfolk and Waveney VCSE Assembly
+Membership includes representatives from Norfolk and Suffolk - 8 NHS provider trusts, 2 county councils, 2 Healthwatch's, 8 district councils, Norfolk Police, 2 Chambers of Commerce, Out of Hours/111 provider, Active Norfolk, Norfolk Older People's Strategic Partnership, 4 VCSE organisations and representatives from housing associations. - Work is currently underway to develop a Health Inequalities Framework for action the ICS which includes the Norfolk and Waveney Community Voices (NWCV) Programme.
+NWCV works with trusted communicators - "people like me" - to speak with communities who may not already engage with the NHS and other statutory bodies to hear what is important to them.
+We have learned that when talking to people about health services they also talk about a range of other issues that affect their health and wellbeing, such as housing and employment.
+We are designing ways to capture all this insight and make sure it is shared with people who design and deliver a range of services across Norfolk and Waveney. - Each Place Board has access to some light touch support to support them to engage with their communities.
+Working with people and communities at 'place' level will support all the different voices of our people and communities to be part of local decision-making, as conversations about 'the place where I live' are often much richer.

+- Norfolk and Waveney Patient Experience and Engagement Leads meetings have been taking place weekly for several years and give an opportunity for people working in NHS provider trusts to meet and share practice across the system and to begin to test and develop the idea of the 'wider team' working with people and communities across the ICS to listen to and involve patient experience feedback in quality and wider commissioning. - Communications and engagement support is being given to the Norfolk and Waveney VCSE Assembly.

 The ICS website hosts the people and communities hub for Norfolk and Waveney, which aims to develop and maintain a shared vision in listening to and working with local people across the ICS.
 It offers a place for all system partners to share live participation opportunities, as well as signposting to information, describing our approach to working with people and communities and feeding back on what we will do as a result of what you have said.
-We learnt during the COVID-19 pandemic that we need to get better at listening to what really matters to our people and communities, especially if we are going to address health inequalities, which is one of our eight ambitions.
-A really effective way to do that is to use trusted communicators, people who are part of the local community - 'people like me'.
-This approach is being developed through Norfolk and Waveney Community Voices.